bshongwe/headstarter_AI-customer-support/README.md

 <br></br>

 ## 🤝 Contributing
 We welcome contributions!
-If you'd like to contribute to Nuro AI, please fork the repository and create a pull request with your changes.
+If you'd like to contribute to StockBot AI, please fork the repository and create a pull request with your changes.
 Ensure your code follows the existing coding standards and is well-documented.